stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 sometimes on the hindmost pair only, using the others to convey large objects of indeterminate nature.
 On one occasion they were spied in considerable numbers, a detachment of them wading along a shallow woodland watercourse three abreast in evidently disciplined formation.
-Once a specimen was seen flying&mdash;launching itself from the top of a bald, lonely hill at night and vanishing in the sky after its great flapping wings had been silhouetted an instant against the full moon.
+Once a specimen was seen flying--launching itself from the top of a bald, lonely hill at night and vanishing in the sky after its great flapping wings had been silhouetted an instant against the full moon.

-  These things seemed content, on the whole, to let mankind alone; though they were at times held responsible for the disappearance of venturesome individuals&mdash;especially persons who built houses too close to certain valleys or too high up on certain mountains.
+  These things seemed content, on the whole, to let mankind alone; though they were at times held responsible for the disappearance of venturesome individuals--especially persons who built houses too close to certain valleys or too high up on certain mountains.
 Many localities came to be known as inadvisable to settle in, the feeling persisting long after the cause was forgotten.
 People would look up at some of the neighbouring mountain-precipices with